Feyerabend/cc/ch08/addition/ai/appraisal/critique/README.md

 (different systems handle different tasks) and compositional (we can combine elements in novel ways to generate infinite variations).
 A child who knows "jump" and "backwards" can immediately understand "jump backwards" even if they've never encountered that exact combination.
-This combinatorial generalization is fundamental to human cognition but remains elusive for current AI systems.
+This combinatorial generalisation is fundamental to human cognition but remains elusive for current AI systems.

 Marcus points to cognitive development research showing that even infants possess core knowledge systems--intuitive physics, intuitive psychology, basic number sense--that provide scaffolding for learning.
-Rather than learning everything from scratch through pattern matching, humans build on innate cognitive architecture specialized for different domains.
+Rather than learning everything from scratch through pattern matching, humans build on innate cognitive architecture specialised for different domains.
 AI systems, Marcus argues, need similar architectural biases and structured priors.

 ##### Control, Transparency, and Corrigibility